 As of July 1, 2014, CMU adopted a tobacco-free campus as part of its commitment to providing a healthy environment for learning, living and working.
-The new policy, "A Breath of Fresh Air," eliminated the use of tobacco products anywhere on campus - indoors or outdoors.
 The policy prohibits the use of any form of tobacco on campus, including traditional cigarettes, e-cigarettes, vape pens, chewing tobacco, pipes, cigars, hookahs, waterpipes, snus and snuff.
 We expect students, faculty, and staff to adhere to this policy.